gkouros/intro-to-cv-ud810/ps1_python/README.md

-# Problem Set 0: Images as Functions
+# Problem Set 1: Edges and Lines

 ###1.
 Edge image
 a0) Input image - a1) Edge image